ghusta/pagila-db-hibernate-reveng/README.md

 You can use a docker container, like this one :

-`docker run -d -pxxxx:5432 mujz/pagila`
+`docker run -d -pxxxx:5432 --name pagila-db mujz/pagila`

 ## Templates (FreeMarker)